In a Nutshell:

 Unfortunately, other than the “upper and lower back” pre-programmed options, there’s no one-touch means of ordering a massage defined by body regions.

-The only way to do something like that would be to wait until the rollers hit the part of your body you’re most interested in working, then ordering a “partial” massage, which will keep the rollers in that general area.
+The only way to do something like that would be to wait until the rollers hit the part of your body you’re most interested in working, then order a “partial” massage, which will keep the rollers in that general area.
 The rollers will travel in a roughly 3” radius from that point.

 Zero-G Seating Options Available